RdeLange/nomie-plugin-fast/README.md

 ![](assets/20230125_081111_Screen-Recording-2023-01-25-at-08.05.58.gif)

-When the exercise is finished (and defined in your configuration settings) you can automatically log your achievements in Nomie:
+When the exercise is finished (and when defined in your configuration settings) you can automatically log your achievements in Nomie:

 ![](assets/20230125_080655_image.png)